 Since robust network segmentation can keep attackers from breaking out of a subnet before an organization contains the breach, their access is also cut.
 As such, the damage caused by the breach is limited.

 Improve Data Security

 Network segmentation makes it easier for organizations to protect their most sensitive data.
-They can limit access to this to a handful of people within the organization.
+They can limit access to this to a handful of people.
 Should data loss occur, identifying the cause would be easier, too.

 Make Least Privilege Policy Implementation Possible

 Companies that rely on restricting user access for protection typically have robust network segmentation.
 So even if a user’s access credentials get compromised or abused, it’s easier to track down who the responsible party is—insider or outsider.

 To implement network segmentation effectively, companies can keep these must-dos in mind.

 Identify All Network Users and Which Data They Need Access To

 There’s no way you can segment your network properly if you don’t know who needs access to what.
 To keep data breaches at bay, you should limit each user’s access to only the files and systems they need to perform their jobs.
 User and role identification must be done before network segmentation so you don’t have to repeat the process later on, costing additional time and money.